Can (and Should) You Get a New Social Security Number?

-The caveat: this isn’t a shortcut for instant credit repair.
+Getting a new number isn’t a shortcut for instant credit repair.
 If you have bad credit and are thinking that a new Social Security number is a great way to get a new start with a fresh number, you can stop right there.
 Unfortunately, that plan won’t work.
 (If it were that easy, everyone with bad credit would just continuously do a “reset” and keep starting over.)
 So if you have not so good credit, signing up for a credit monitoring app may help you improving it, as well as protect you against identity theft.

 The Social Security Administration will also consider providing a new number in cases of domestic abuse or harassment, or in situations where a person has religious or cultural objections to specific digits in the original number they were given.
 Certain types of documentation may be required, depending on the circumstances.